mmrwoods/jenkins_campfire_plugin/README.markdown

 * A smart notification feature, added by Brad Greenlee, which disables success notifications unless the previous build was unsuccessful.
 * Play sounds on build success and failure, added by Henry Poydar.
-* Build nofifications now include commit info.
+* Build notifications now include commit info.
 * Room to which notifications are sent can be customised per-project.

 Note: The plugin code is a bit of a mess, partly just because I don't have a